Kl4rry/crust/parser/README.md

 # Builtin thoughts
 There needs to be a function that returns the type of an expression.
 The type function should return a special type id.

+$(command) syntax to be considered